appsecco/dvna/README.md

 ## Quick start

-Try DVNA using a single command with Docker
+Try DVNA using a single command with Docker.
+This setup uses an SQLite database instead of MySQL.

 ```bash
 docker run --name dvna -p 9090:9090 -d appsecco/dvna:sqlite
 ```

 Access the application at http://127.0.0.1:9090/

 ## Getting Started